- Chart

 Strengths

-- Strong brand recognition and global presence.
+- Strong global brand recognition and established reputation.

 - Extensive network of rental locations, especially at major airports.